 Whoever thought it was fun to run around a department store scanning a bunch of random home items is no friend of mine.
 Likewise, many brides-to-be shudder at the idea of creating a wedding registry.
 Although you can now do much of the process online, this is still time-consuming for a busy bride-to-be and her fiancé.
 Skip the registry and focus on enjoying your time with your future spouse.
 Don’t you worry—you’ll still receive gifts.
 Family and friends may even enjoy the freedom to dictate what they’d like to gift you in celebration of your nuptials.

 Out with the old and in with the new!
 There is no need to go traditional with your venue in the form of a banquet hall, for example.
-Choosing a barn, theater, or other space that has significance in the eyes of you and your significant other (or that you simply admire) is a great way to switch things up.
+Choosing a barn, theater, or other space that has significance in the eyes of you and your partner (or that you simply admire) is a great way to switch things up.

 Wedding dresses have come a long way, and crop top two-pieces and jumpsuits have become increasingly more popular.
 If you’re a daring bride, springing for a unique bridal look may be the perfect way to dazzle guests and provide an unexpected surprise.
-And don't feel locked in to a white wedding dress; a colorful wedding dress makes an amazing statement!
+And don't feel locked into a white wedding dress; a colorful wedding dress makes an amazing statement!